The Trust Layer for Agent-Led Commerce

 Executive Summary

-The commerce landscape is undergoing a fundamental transformation.
-We are migrating from "click-to-buy" to "prompt-to-buy" economics—a paradigm where autonomous AI agents browse, negotiate, and transact on behalf of humans and enterprises at unprecedented speed and scale.
+Commerce is shifting from "click-to-buy" to "prompt-to-buy".
+AI agents now browse, negotiate, and purchase on behalf of humans and businesses.

 Part I: The Problem

-For two decades, digital trust infrastructure has been built on a singular assumption: a human is on the other end.
+For twenty years, digital trust assumed a human is on the other end.

-Fraud detection engines rely on inherently human signals—mouse movements, keystroke dynamics, device fingerprinting, session duration, and browsing patterns that conform to human cognitive limits.
-Authentication flows assume a user who can complete CAPTCHAs, receive SMS codes, and visually navigate interfaces.
+Fraud detection relies on human signals: mouse movements, keystroke patterns, device fingerprints, session length, browsing behavior.
+Authentication assumes someone who can solve CAPTCHAs, receive SMS codes, and click through interfaces.

 Velocity Rejection

-An agent comparing prices across fifty vendors and executing a purchase in milliseconds exhibits behavior indistinguishable from a DDoS attack or credential stuffing operation.
-Traditional rule-based systems flag and block this traffic by default—rejecting legitimate, high-value transactions.
+An agent comparing prices across fifty vendors in milliseconds looks like a DDoS attack or credential stuffing.
+Fraud systems block it by default.

 Part II: The Solution

-The challenge of establishing trust between unknown parties over networks is not new.
-In the 1990s, the emergence of e-commerce faced an identical problem: How could a consumer trust a merchant they had never met?
+This problem isn't new.
+In the 1990s, e-commerce faced the same question: How could a consumer trust a merchant they'd never met?

-The Agent Trust Certificate (ATC) is a cryptographic credential that accompanies an agent throughout its operational lifecycle.
-It provides merchants, payment processors, and platforms with a standardized mechanism to verify that an agent is:
+An Agent Trust Certificate (ATC) is a cryptographic credential that travels with the agent.
+It lets merchants verify that an agent is:

 Authorized

-Operating on behalf of a verified principal (KYC/KYB vetted).
+Acting on behalf of a verified person or organization.

 Authenticated